 Fair winds and following seas,

-Captain Joe Burnsed, Sr. & Captain Joey Burnsed ~ please click calendar at upper left or call 239-472-8658 to book a Sanibel & Captiva Islands, Boca Grande or Fort Myers fishing guide trip or shelling charter.
+Captain Joe Burnsed, Sr. & Captain Joey Burnsed ~ please click calendar at the upper left or call 239-472-8658 to book a Sanibel & Captiva Islands, Boca Grande or Fort Myers fishing guide trip or shelling charter.